Fail-Safe/Orion-1P-Troubleshooting/README.md

 - Username, password, and email input fields

 **Modes:**
-- **Standard (5 iterations):** Quick test with 15 measurements
+- **Standard (5 runs):** Quick test with 15 measurements
-- **Extended (10 iterations):** More thorough test with 30 measurements and a pause between batches
+- **Extended (10 runs):** More thorough test with 30 measurements and a pause between batches

 **How to use:**
 1. Open in Orion with 1Password enabled
-2. Click "Run Extended Test (10 iterations)"
+2. Click "Extended Test (10 runs)"
-3. Wait for completion and click "Export Results"
+3. Wait for completion and click "Download JSON"
 4. Repeat in other browsers (Safari, Brave, etc.) for comparison

 ---